samarjit-singh/Renie-assignment/README.md

 ## Overview

-Renie Assignment is a full-stack application designed to manage and track recycling activities.
+Renie Assignment is a full-stack application designed to track recycling activities.

 ## Live Demo